Counsellor, Group Facilitator and Trainer

 How do I help?

-Initially, I offer a free consultation of 40 minutes.
-That gives me the chance to explain in more detail about counselling and for you to tell me what is troubling you.
+Your initial consultation gives me the chance to explain in more detail about counselling and for you to tell me what is troubling you.
 Most importantly it is for you to work out if you feel comfortable talking to me about yourself.
 You can then decide if you wish to continue the counselling, either there and then, or if it feels more comfortable you can go away and think about it.
 If you decide to continue we would then meet for a 50 minute session, usually every week for as long as we both feel it is appropriate.

 What type of counselling do I offer?

 I offer what I describe as a ‘tool box’ for clients.
 I have worked in a number of different settings including a GP Practice, the University of Exeter and Relate and over many years I have developed different approaches, these include: – Psychodynamic Counselling, which is looking at how your past is impacting on your present; Behavioural work i.e. learning different ways of thinking and behaving; Person Centred Counselling, which looks at issues in the present; and Relationship work, both between couples and within families.
 Not all clients are the same, people have their own preferences for how they like to work and also different scenarios require different approaches.